National Volunteer Fire Council

 The National Volunteer Fire Council (NVFC) is the leading 501(c)(3) nonprofit membership association representing the interests of the volunteer fire, EMS, and rescue services.
 Founded in 1976, the NVFC serves as the voice of the volunteer in the national arena and provides tools, resources, programs, and advocacy for first responders across the nation.

-According to the National Fire Protection Association, 67 percent of all firefighters in the U.S. are volunteers.
-This represents approximately 682,600 firefighters.
-First responders save communities in the U.S. approximately $46.9 billion annually.

 The NVFC provides advocacy for first responders on a national level.
 This includes promoting legislation that benefits the fire and emergency medical services.
 Representatives from the NVFC also sit on many standards-setting committees as well as national fire service taskforces, workgroups, and committees.
 In addition, the NVFC produces tools, resources, and programs to address the needs of the volunteer fire and emergency services.

 Mission

 The mission of the NVFC is to provide a unified voice for volunteer fire/EMS organizations.
 The NVFC accomplishes its mission and provides meaningful support to fire and EMS organizations through services and programs, including: